It's not chlorine. It's Choline.

 Women with low levels of choline are likely to give birth to children with developmental problems.

-a fetus' brain rapidly uses choline to help form synapses and build structure.
+This is because a fetus' brain rapidly uses choline to help form synapses and build structure.